+Once you have satisfied the admissions criteria you will be offered an interview with one of the course or pathway leaders where you will be asked to present your design work.
 Your portfolio should include an edited body of work with examples of your research, design development process and outcomes.
 We would like to see at least three different projects, showing a design response to your in-depth and individual research.
 We are keen to see your design process and not just the final outcome as this will allow us to assess your creative thinking and problem solving abilities.
-Evidence may be in the form of sketches, research, photographs, drawings, renderings, material experimentation, physical models and can include work you've made outside of your school course work.
+Evidence may be in the form of sketches, research, photographs, drawings, renderings, material experimentation, physical models and can include work you've made outside of your school coursework.
+You will find guidance on how to prepare your portfolio and information on what you will need to submit at regents.ac.uk/portfolio-guidance